eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 -----------------

 In scenes using the OVR plugin, the left eye will be used as the point of rendering.
 The package supports scenes with multiple cameras or OVR camera rigs, each with different culling masks.
 They will be composited based on depth to reproduce the player's view.

+In some cases the stereo camera may clip into surrounding objects.
+Reduce near clip or move the camera farther away to alleviate this.

 As of version 1.3 image effects will be reproduced.